ceteri/exelixi/README.md

 Also, the algorithm is tolerant of several factors that often hinder distributed systems:
 * _eventual consistency_ in the durable storage
 * _race conditions_ in the lookup of Individuals (having some duplicates/overlap adds minor performance overhead)
-* _data loss_ of partial solutions (e.g., when an executor fails)
+* _data loss_ of partial solutions (e.g., when an Executor fails)

-In the latter case, when an executor process is lost, the framework can simply launch another executor on the cluster (via [Marathon]) and have it generate new Individuals.
+In the latter case, when an Executor process is lost, the Framework can simply launch another Executor on the cluster (via [Marathon]) and have it generate new Individuals.
-That adds another stochastic component to the search, and in some cases may even accelerate identifying better solutions.
+That contingency adds another stochastic component to the search, and in some cases may help accelerate evolution.

 [Apache Mesos]: http://mesos.apache.org/